 Motivation

-A dedicated Data Literacy Special Subject Area is essential to bridge this gap.
-It will equip graduates with the technical proficiency to work with data and the critical lens necessary to identify the historical, social, and ethical limitations of datasets.
-By formalizing this requirement, UCSB will ensure that all graduates, regardless of major, can navigate and critique the data-driven structures that govern modern society.
+While many General Education courses at UCSB utilize data as a foundational tool for inquiry, a strategic expansion of GE requirements will ensure that the university is intentionally preparing students for a data-driven future.
+By formalizing data literacy as a core competency, UCSB can ensure all students, regardless of their field of study, are empowered to interrogate how data is constructed, interpreted, and manipulated.
+A dedicated Data Literacy Special Subject Area will equip graduates with both the technical proficiency to work with data and the critical lens necessary to identify the historical, social, and ethical limitations of datasets.
+Through this requirement, UCSB will ensure that its graduates can confidently navigate and critique the data-driven structures that govern modern society.
 To this end, we propose the following Program Learning Objectives (PLOs):

 Program Learning Objectives (draft 4/22/2026)